kite-sdk/kite/src/main/markdown/design.md

     getPartitionStrategy(): PartitionStrategy
     isPartitioned(): boolean

-Datasets are never instantiated directly.
+Datasets are never instantiated by users, directly.
 Instead, they are created using factory methods on a `DatasetRepository` (described later).

 An instance of `Dataset` acts as a factory for both reader and writer streams.
 Each implementation is free to produce stream implementations that make sense